 - A window will appear asking you to restart Zoom or the Zoom Rooms application.

-- If you need to allow the microphone access as well, click Later.
+- If you need to allow the microphone access or screen recording as well, click Later.

 - If you only need to allow the camera access, click Quit Now.
 You can reopen Zoom and skip the following steps.